 Why was this law introduced?

-Main Goals of DSCSA Compliance
+Main Goals of DSCSA Compliance Requirements

-• Transaction information: product name, dosage form and strength, container size, transaction date, lot number, number of containers, National Drug Code, and names and addresses of businesses involved in a transfer of ownership
+• Transaction information: product name, dosage form and strength, container size, transaction date, lot number, number of containers, National Drug Code, and names and addresses of businesses involved in a transfer of ownership.

-• Transaction history: electronic statement or paper statement for tracing the transaction information for all previous transactions, including drug manufacturers
+• Transaction history: electronic statement or paper statement for tracing the transaction information for all previous transactions, including drug manufacturers.

 Is Your Organization Ready for the DSCSA?

-DSCSA Requirements
+Meeting Updated DSCSA Requirements

 Under DSCSA, each pharmaceutical manufacturer, re-packager, wholesale distributor, dispenser or pharmacy, and third-party logistics provider is required to provide transaction information every time a change of ownership occurs.
-When any of these trading partners has knowledge of a counterfeit or illegitimate product or if there is a recall on pharmaceutical drugs, they must follow certain requirements on how to handle it.
+When any of these trading partners has knowledge of a counterfeit or illegitimate product or if there is a recall on pharmaceutical drugs, they must follow certain requirements on how to manage it.

 Trading partners and other entities involved in the pharma supply chain have been given additional time since the enactment of DSCSA to become compliant.
 Confusion over DSCSA implementation has resulted in delays with this compliance.
 As part of Phase II, DSCSA requires an interoperable system of product tracing at the package level.
 This electronic system requires the following: